 Helping survivors of sexual violence to build a soap business in Mali (2016)

-Sini Sanuman train survivors to made soap.
-Peace Fellow Rose Twagirumukiza helped to turn the training into a business (Sini Brodage) by buying new soap molds, building a storage shed, developing a system of accounting, and sharing profits among trainees.
+Sini Sanuman trains survivors to make soap as a way to boost their morale and income.
+Peace Fellow Rose Twagirumukiza helped to turn the training into a business (Sini Savon) by buying new soap molds, building a storage shed, developing a system of accounting, and sharing profits among trainees.
 This had a dramatic effect on productivity: The women sold 34,576 bars in 2017, and earned over $5,000 from sales.

 Using embroidery to commemorate the disappeared in Nepal (2016)